SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson.md

 directory
 ~~~

-We will look at the submit file in detail: tutorial01.submit
+We will need to modify the submit file `tutorial01.submit` to just send jobs to
+your cluster through the OSG job scheduling system.

 #### HTCondor submit file

-So far, so good!
 Let's look at a the submit file `tutorial01.submit`

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.
     Universe = vanilla